dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1701.md

 Hell starts to seem like a nice place by comparison.

-There’s nothing intrinsically wrong with a software system that is structured around services.
+There's nothing intrinsically wrong with a software system that is structured around services.
 The error at W was the premature adoption and enforcement of a suite of tools that promised SoA—that is, the premature adoption of a massive suite of domain object services.
 The cost of those errors was sheer person-hours—person-hours in droves—flushed down the SoA vortex.

 I could go on describing one architectural failure after another.
-But let’s talk about an architectural success instead.
+But let's talk about an architectural success instead.

 FitNesse

 My Son, Micah, and I started work on FitNesse in 2001.
-The idea was to create a simple wiki that wrapped Ward Cunningham’s FIT tool for writing acceptance tests.
+The idea was to create a simple wiki that wrapped Ward Cunningham's FIT tool for writing acceptance tests.

 This was back in the days before Maven「solved」the jar file problem.
 I was adamant that anything we produced should not require people to download more than one jar file.
 I called this rule,「Download and Go.」This rule drove many of our decisions.